-We continue to dependent on the ability to raise funding.
+We continue to be dependent on the ability to raise funding.
 This additional funding may not be available on acceptable terms or at all.
 Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development and commercialization efforts or other operations.

-As of September 30, 2020, our cash and cash equivalents were \$292.5 million and investments in marketable securities were \$211.0 million.
-We expect that our existing cash, cash equivalents, investments in marketable securities and cash collected from our UDENYCA® sales will be sufficient to fund our current operations for the foreseeable future.
-We have financed our operations primarily through the sale of equity securities, convertible notes, credit facilities, license agreements and to a lesser extent, through recent product sales of UDENYCA®.
+As of June 30, 2021, our cash and cash equivalents and short-term investments were \$454.4 million.
+We expect that our existing cash and cash equivalents and cash collected from our UDENYCA® sales will be sufficient to fund our current operations for the foreseeable future.
+We have financed our operations primarily through the sale of equity securities, convertible notes, credit facilities, license agreements and through recent product sales of UDENYCA®.